 [Rule 7-2] (WF-MPD) (Constraint)

-Within an MPD, each XML schema document (XSD) or instance XML document (XML) artifact that uses a conformance targets attribute (as defined by [NIEM Conformance Targets Attribute Specification 3.0]) MUST satisfy the [NIEM Naming and Design Rules 3.0] rules for the conformance targets it declares.
+Within an IEPD, each XML schema document (XSD) or instance XML document (XML) artifact that uses a conformance targets attribute (as defined by [NIEM Conformance Targets Attribute Specification 4.0]) MUST satisfy the [NIEM Naming and Design Rules 4.0] rules for the conformance targets it declares.

-NIEM releases and domain updates maintain a relatively consistent directory organization [NIEM Domain Update Specification 1.0].
-But there are many ways to organize IEPD directories that may depend on a number of factors including (not limited to) business purpose and complexity.
+There are many ways to organize IEPD directories that may depend on a number of factors including (not limited to) business purpose and complexity.
 For this reason, strict rules for IEPD directory structure are difficult to establish.
 Therefore, IEPD authors may create their own logical directory structures subject to the rules of this section.

-[Definition: MPD root directory]
+[Definition: IEPD root directory]

-The top level file directory relative to all MPD artifacts and subdirectories.
+The top level file directory relative to all IEPD artifacts and subdirectories.

 Rule 7-3.
-MPD Archive Uncompresses to a Single Root Directory
+IEPD Archive Uncompresses to a Single Root Directory

 [Rule 7-3] (WF-MPD) (Constraint)

-An MPD in ZIP file format MUST uncompress (unzip) to one and only one MPD root directory.
+An IEPDD in ZIP file format MUST uncompress (unzip) to one and only one IEPD root directory.

 The foregoing rule ensures that:

-Unpacking an MPD in ZIP file format will not scatter its contents on a storage device.
+Unpacking an IEPD in ZIP file format will not scatter its contents on a storage device.

-One common starting directory always exists to explore or use any MPD.
+One common starting directory always exists to explore or use any IEPD.

-mpd-catalog and change log artifacts will always be found in the MPD root directory.
+iepd-catalog and change log artifacts will always be found in the IEPD root directory.

 7.1.
 Artifact Sets

 Grouping artifacts into sets is generally optional.
-There may be many reasons for identifying artifacts sets in an MPD.
+There may be many reasons for identifying artifacts sets in an IEPD.
 While directory structure is most often the most convenient method for grouping a set of artifacts, there may multiple logical groupings, and these may spread across multiple directories.

-This specification defines other ways to group MPD artifacts into sets.
+This specification defines other ways to group IEPD artifacts into sets.
 In general, independent of directory organization, sets can be established through one of two methods.
 An XML catalog document can be used to establish an XML schema document set.
-The MPD catalog document can be used to identify all kinds of artifacts sets (including XML schema documents).
+The IEPD catalog document can be used to identify all kinds of artifacts sets (including XML schema documents).

 Section 5.5, XML Catalogs, above, describes how NIEM employs an XML catalog document to assemble an XML Schema from XML schema documents.
 For user convenience, this method is now used in NIEM releases (as well as their associated core supplements) and domain updates.
 Note also that this method is applicable to all the various classes of NIEM XML schema documents (reference, subset, extension, constraint, and external).